Last updated: June 3, 2026

 My recordings aren't syncing

-• Verify your Google Drive is connected on the dashboard
+• Verify Google Drive is connected on the dashboard.

 • Check that your recording is available in your Zoom account — RecordFlow can only archive recordings that exist in Zoom's cloud.
 Shortly after a recording becomes available in Zoom, it should sync automatically.